A Brief Guide: The Crown Estate

 Financial Times report on a company supplying Tesco supermarkets with sea salt.
 In fact Mr. Lea-Wilson pays the Crown Estate, not Ms. Windsor.

 In short the Crown Estate is no more the property of the Windsors than are the Crown Courts.
 Liz Windsor has no more right to it than the Prime Minister has to 10 Downing Street.
 In spite of this the Windsor's staunch friends in the Conservative Party, aided by Labour and Liberal Democrat politicians, agreed in 2011 to give them 15 per cent of the annual income from the Estate.
 The Financial Times commented that "The princely budgets will never be lesser than the previous year's.
 When the Crown Estate does well, royals win: when it does not, taxpayers lose".
-The Daily Mail has estimated that this could eventually mean the Windsors taking £68m a year, twice their current take, as wind farms increase the Estate's revenue.
+The Daily Mail estimated that this could eventually mean the Windsors taking £68m a year, twice the amount that the original 15 per cent take generated, as wind farms increase the Estate's revenue.

 We must not allow that to happen.
 It may be called the Crown Estate but it belongs to the people.